Dual Enrollment Assessment Tool

 Questions

-College staff reach out to students and families in elementary and middle schools to promote college-going and engage in outreach to communities of color about dual enrollment (and college generally).
+College staff reach out to students and families in elementary and middle schools to promote college-going and engage in outreach about dual enrollment (and college generally).

 Dual enrollment staff focus outreach to specific high schools that are underrepresented among dual enrollment participants and communicate clearly and directly with families about the details and value of dual enrollment.